topgyalgurung/HimalayanConnectNYC/README.md

   - User editing → then go to new page.
 Website should warn user
   - user warning system for profanity/curse words/bad input filter
   - regular expressions, machine learning, text analysis libraries
+  - implement draggable feature to change size for map, resourcelist and filter border like in leetcode and neetcode for better user experience in all screen sizes
 - Next.js:
   - all GET-requests to server component and
   - convert all to server actions for POST/PUT/DELETE